fintech IRELAND

 Picture

-Those firms in the above map which are indigenous to Ireland also appear on our bigger Fintech Ireland Map version 3.0 which you can find here.
+Those firms in the above Map which are indigenous to Ireland also appear on our bigger Fintech Ireland Map version 3.0 which you can find here.
+If you think you should be on the Fintech Ireland Map, complete our Survey.
+Do it soon as version 4 of that Map is slated for release very shortly!

 0 Comments